 Physiotherapy

-Rehabilitation is essential once you start wearing shoes.
+Once you start wearing shoes, rehabilitation is essential.
 You should see an experienced physiotherapist to help stabilise and strengthen the ankle and foot.

-Strengthening exercises assist in reversing muscle atrophy from immobilisation.
+Strengthening exercises help reverse muscle atrophy from immobilisation.
 Examples include ankle circle exercises, theraband strengthening, and calf raises.
 Calf and mid-foot stretching and mobility exercises also help.
 You need to work on your balance by standing on a single leg with your eyes open and then closed.
 You can make these exercises harder by balancing one foot on an uneven surface or a bosu ball.

 Cross-training while wearing a walking boot